George Mbwando

-George Stanley Mbwando (born 20 October 1975) is a Zimbabwean former professional footballer who played as a defender.
+George Stanley Mbwando (born 20 October 1975) is a Zimbabwean former professional footballer who played as a centre-back or defensive midfielder.

 Career

 In the 2003–04 season, Mbwando reached the DFB-Pokal final with Alemannia Aachen.
 He was sent off for a tackle in the 75th minute with opponents Werder Bremen leading 2–1.
 Werder Bremen went on to win 3–2.

-He was a member of the Zimbabwean 2004 African Cup of Nations team, which finished bottom of their group in the first round of competition, thus failing to secure qualification for the quarter-finals.
+He was a member of the Zimbabwe national team at the 2004 African Cup of Nations, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.
 He also participated at the 2006 Africa Cup of Nations, with the same outcome.